Need to know

 Smoking is allowed in public areas.
 There is a compulsory gala dinner on Christmas Eve and New Year's Eve.

 Welcome.
-Baby cots are free, there’s a kids’ club and babysitting starts at US$20 an hour.
+Baby cots and extra beds are free for kids under 11, and cost US$336 for over 12s.
+There’s a kids’ club and babysitting starts at US$20 an hour.

 All ages are welcome here and as of 2013, kids aged under 15 who share their parents villa (maximum of two children per villa), stay and eat for free.
 Baby cots are free, there’s a kids’ club and babysitting starts at US$20 an hour.